 The Whole-Person Impairment Payout

-The WPI Threshold for Emergency Workers
+The WPI Threshold For Emergency Workers

 Why You Should Make a WPI Claim

-Should you qualify for permanent impairment, we cannot stress enough how important it is for you to make a WPI claim.
+Should you qualify for permanent impairment, we cannot stress enough how important it is for you to make a whole-person impairment claim.
 Your level of whole person impairment determines how long the insurer must pay for your treatment costs.
 If your level of WPI hasn’t been assessed, the insurer only has to pay for your treatment costs for at least two years from the date of your injury – or two years from the last date you received your weekly benefits, whichever is later.

 Your level of whole person impairment (%) | Entitlement period |